Nordico95/READ-ME/README.md

 # 💫 About Me:
-I'm Learning Python, SQL, LUA. <br>applied to data science and ML
+I'm Learning Python, SQL, LUA. <br> Applied to data science and ML

 ## 🌐 Socials: